Horeswood GAA: 1920-1966

-During the 1920s, hurling enjoyed predominance around the Whitechurch area.
-Three county Junior Hurling Finals were contested by sides from the parish, in 1928 by Shelburne, 1938 by Campile and 1940 by Sean Finns, but all three ended in defeat.
+During the 1920s, hurling was the dominant sport in the Whitechurch area.
+Three county Junior Hurling Finals were contested by sides from the parish: in 1928 by Shelburne, 1938 by Campile and 1940 by Sean Finns.
+All three ended in defeat.

 The association won its first county title in 1944 when Horeswood United won the Minor title.
 This was followed by a Junior title in 1947 and a place in the senior ranks.

-Horeswood contested three Senior Finals, losing to Cloughbawn after a replay in 1952, and falling to St. Aidan's in 1952 and 1954.
-During this time, Paddy Shannon, John Cummins, John Hearn, Martin Byrne, Dominic Hearn and Mick O'Hanlon all represented the county at senior level.
-Hearn and O'Hanlon won All-Ireland Medals; Dominic Hearn in 1955 and Mick O'Hanlon (who also represented the county at Senior Football level) in 1955 and 1956.
-Hurling was how the association's dominant sport, though a County Junior Football Title was won in 1951 and the club spent five years in the Senior grade without any success.
+Horeswood contested three Senior finals, losing to Cloughbawn after a replay in 1952, and falling to St. Aidan's in 1952 and 1954.
+During this time, a number of club members (including Martin Byrne, John Cummins, Dominic Hearn, John Hearn, Paddy Shannon and Mick O'Hanlon) were selected for the senior Wexford team.
+Hearn and O'Hanlon won All-Ireland Medals in 1955 and 1955/1956 respectively.

-Following the retirement of many key players, the club returned to the Intermediate hurling grade in 1956.
-They reached the Final in 1959 but lost to Oylegate.
-They returned to the senior ranks in 1961, when 41-year-old Mick O'Hanlon lined out at full back on a team that defeated Oylegate.
-A fourth Senior Final was contested in 1963 but they lost to an Oylegate side strengthened by a number of players from Ballyhogue.
+The club returned to the Intermediate hurling grade in 1956.
+They reached the final in 1959 but lost to Oylegate.
+They returned to the senior ranks in 1961.
+A fourth Senior final was contested in 1963 but they lost to Oylegate.

-In 1966 a Special Junior title was won, the last adult county hurling title won by the parish (a Junior B District title was won in 1999).
-Although they returned to the Intermediate Grade in 1971, and the club contested county finals in 1982 and 1986, they did not return to the Senior Ranks, and dropped a step further in 2002 when re-graded to Junior.
+In 1966, a Special Junior title was won, the last adult county hurling title won by the parish.
+The club returned to the Intermediate grade in 1971.
+Though the club contested county finals in 1982 and 1986, they did not return to the Senior grade, and dropped a step further in 2002 when re-graded to Junior.

 1969-1980

 The club joined ranks with neighbouring St. James in the 1960s.
 Three football titles followed: the Under-16 and Minor double in 1969 and another Under-16 title in 1977.

-An Under-16 hurling title was also won in 1967 when additional players from Fethard and Cushinstown strengthened the team.
-The club reached the County Junior Final in 1972 but lost to Buffers Alley.
-Two Intermediate Finals were later contested; in 1977, losing to Starlights and in 1980, this time losing to a young Duffry Rovers side which went on to dominate the Senior grade for many years.
+The club reached the County Junior final in 1972 but lost to Buffers Alley.
+Two Intermediate finals were later contested: in 1977 (losing to Starlights) and in 1980 (lost to Duffry Rovers).